khaiyichin/collective_perception/README.md

     $ source .venv/bin/activate
     ```
     *When running the container simulator, you can skip this step; there's no need to activate any virtual environment since the Python modules are installed directly to the container.*
-3. Run the simulation (ensure that the parameter file is in the current directory).
+3. Run the simulation (ensure that the parameter file is present in the execution directory).
     ```
     $ multi_agent_sim_static.py
     ```